-Similarly, Alexion cannot argue that the methods of treating PNH in the challenged claims solved a long-felt and art-recognized need, as required, because prior art published two to three years before the priority date of the '504 disclosed eculizumab as a treatment for PNH.
+Similarly, Alexion cannot argue that the methods of treating PNH in the challenged claims solved a long-felt and art-recognized need, as required, because prior art published two to three years before the priority date of the '189 disclosed eculizumab as a treatment for PNH.
 Thus, judged against the priority date, as it must be, it cannot be said that as of March 2007 the long-felt need addressed by Soliris still existed.
 See Nike, Inc. v.
 Adidas AG, 955 F.3d 45, 55 (Fed.
 Cir.
-2020); Celgene Corp. v.
+2020) (finding no long-felt need existed because "other methods of minimizing waste ... had existed before the date of the invention"); Celgene Corp. v.
 Peter, 931 F.3d 1342, 1352 (Fed.
 Cir.
-2019).
-(EX1003, ¶171.)
+2019) (finding no long-felt need existed because "[Patent Owner] did not show that the prior art methods of controlling the distribution of hazardous drugs ... were insufficient to meet any need to control distribution of thalidomide.")
+(EX1003, ¶166.)

 Nor is there any competent evidence of industry praise.
 Any industry recognition following the launch of Soliris as a beneficial therapy for the rare disease PNH has no nexus with anything inventive in the challenged claims.
 As with the considerations of commercial success and long-felt need, by March 2007 there was nothing novel about the use of eculizumab to treat PNH.
 Further, any prizes awarded to Alexion relating to the use of Soliris as a PNH treatment have no nexus because there is nothing to suggest that the prize was awarded due to anything other than the previously known methods of treating PNH with eculizumab.
 See S. Ala.
 Med.
 Sci.
 Found. v.
 Gnosis S.P.A., 808 F.3d 823, 827 (Fed.
 Cir.
-2015); see also Genentech, Inc. v.
+2015) (praise lacked nexus because it was directed to a method of treatment already known in the prior art); see also Genentech, Inc. v.
 Hospira, Inc., 946 F.3d 1333, 1342 (Fed.
 Cir.
 2020).
-(EX1003, ¶172.)
+(EX1003, ¶167.)

 Finally, Alexion cannot rely on Petitioner's intent to develop a biosimilar of Soliris as evidence of "copying," because the biosimilar statutes and regulations require that any biosimilar of Soliris be "highly similar to the reference product."
 See 42 U.S.C. §262(i)(2); see also Adapt Pharma Operations Ltd. v.
-Teva Pharms.
+Teva Pharm.
 USA, 25 F.4th 1354, 1374 (Fed.
 Cir.
-2022) ("evidence of copying in the ANDA context is not probative of nonobviousness.").
-(EX1003, ¶173.)
+2022) ("evidence of copying in the ANDA context is not probative of nonobviousness because a showing of bioequivalence is required for FDA approval." (citation omitted)).
+(EX1003, ¶168.)